Create Financial Dashboards Using Excel PowerPivot

 There are many of us who would like to continue with excel, if only it was more powerful.
 Thanks to Microsoft, we now have PowerPivot, an Excel add-in, that allows you to work with massive amounts of data within Excel, perform a variety of analysis and create powerful dashboards that are second to none.

 The best part is that it’s a free add-in that you can download from Microsoft’s website and start using right away.
 PowerPivot Download Link.
 If you have Microsoft Office 2016, the good news is that PowerPivot comes pre-bundled with it so you don't have to download anything.

 - Integrate data from different sources.
 Excel has always allowed us to integrate data from various sources such as XML, MS Access, and SQL Server.
-Even though you could get the data, there was no easy way to form relationships between these data sets and perform comprehensive analysis.
-Of course, you could use LOOKUP functions to reference and join data from different sheets; however, it’s not really practical when working with large data sets.
+Even though you could get the data, there was no easy way to form relationships between these data sets and perform a comprehensive analysis.
+Of course, you could use LOOKUP functions to reference and join data from different sheets; however, it’s not really practical when working with large datasets.
 PowerPivot makes this easy.
-You can import data from any data source, and use its data model capacities to easily form relationships between different data sets.
-For example you can take a data set from another excel sheet and another data set from SQL server and perform an inner join to combine the data.
+You can import data from any data source, and use its data model capacities to easily form relationships between different datasets.
+For example, you can take a data set from another excel sheet and another data set from SQL server and perform an inner join to combine the data.

 This summarizes some of the important features of PowerPivot.
 If you have any questions, feel free to leave a comment below or start a new thread in the discussion forum.

 This content is for paid members only.

 Join our membership for lifelong unlimited access to all our data science learning content and resources.